 How to Save a Peace Lily With Yellow Leaves After Repotting

-- Only repot peace lilies to a pot one size up from the previous pot.
+- Only re-pot peace lilies to a pot one size up from the previous pot.
 Larger pots have a greater capacity for soil and therefore a greater capacity to hold moisture causing them to dry out a lot slower.
-A pot that is only slightly bigger then the peace lilies previous pot should dry out at a similar rate, which mitigates the risk of the leaves turning yellow due to root rot.
+A pot that is only slightly bigger than the peace lily’s previous pot should dry out at a similar rate, which mitigates the risk of the leaves turning yellow due to root rot.

-- Ideally repot peace lilies into unglazed clay or terracotta pots rather then plastic or ceramic pots.
-Whilst peace lilies can grow in any pot (with a drainage holes) clay and terracotta posts are porous which allows the soil to dry more evenly after watering, whereas plastic and ceramic pots are impermeable and retain more moisture.
+- Ideally, re-pot peace lilies into unglazed clay or terracotta pots rather than plastic or ceramic pots.
+Whilst peace lilies can grow in any pot (with drainage holes) clay and terracotta pots are porous which allows the soil to dry more evenly after watering, whereas plastic and ceramic pots are impermeable and retain more moisture.

 - Scale back the watering to once every 7-10 days and ensure the surface of the soil has dried out between bouts of watering.
-As larger pots dry out at a slower rate, you should adjust how often you water your peace lily to reflect the difference rate of drainage, so that the soil does not remain too damp for too long.
+As larger pots dry out at a slower rate, you should adjust how often you water your peace lily to reflect the different rates of drainage, so that the soil does not remain too damp for too long.

 - If you have compacted the potting soil too firmly when repotting, then repot the peace lily with potting soil amended with perlite or grit.
-Some perlite or grit helps to ensure the potting soil is porous and well draining which creates space in the soil for oxygen, so that the roots can respire and function properly, to prevent the leaves turning yellow and droopy.
+Some perlite or grit helps to ensure the potting soil is porous and well-draining which creates space in the soil for oxygen, so that the roots can respire and function properly, to prevent the leaves from turning yellow and droopy.

-- Always repot peace lilies in pots with drainage holes in the base to prevent yellow leaves.
-Empty saucers, trays and decorative outer pots of excess water to prevent water pooling around the roots can causing root rot.
+- Always re-pot peace lilies in pots with drainage holes in the base to prevent yellow leaves.
+Empty saucers, trays and decorative outer pots of excess water to prevent water from pooling around the roots can cause root rot.

-If the peace lily has been in damp soil for too long and has severe rot root, then it is unlikely to survive.
+If the peace lily has been in damp soil for too long and has severe root rot, then it is unlikely to survive.

 Wait until the peace lily is showing signs of recovery before cutting back yellow leaves back to the base with a sharp pair of pruners.
-Do not cut away more then one third of the leaves at one time as cutting away too many leaves at once can stress the peace lily.
+Do not cut away more than 1/3 of the leaves at one time as cutting away too many leaves at once can stress the peace lily.

-Pruning back yellow leaves helps to stimulate growth of healthy green leaves.
+Pruning back yellow leaves helps to stimulate the growth of healthy green leaves.